f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst

 Creating New Port Group
 --------------
-Once the VM is up and online in F5 Distributed Cloud, we need to add internal local interface to communicate with Client VM locally, to achieve this new “Virtual switch” and “Port group” needs to be created.
+Once the VM is up and online in F5 Distributed Cloud, we need to add internal local interface to communicate with Ubuntu VM locally, to achieve this new “Virtual switch” and “Port group” needs to be created.

 1. Create a “Virtual switch” by Navigating to “Networking” -> “Virtual switches” tab